devstar0718/bunzz_payment_splitter/README.md

 `ethReleased`

-Getter for the amount of Ether already released to a payee
+Getter for the amount of ETH already released to a payee

 | name    | type    | description   |
 | :------ | :------ | :------------ |